redhat-et/augur-chatbot/README.md

 ```

 5. **Pull the models**
-To ensure the models are downloaded and ready to go, run the following commands:
+To ensure the models are downloaded and ready to go, run `make pull_models` or run the following commands:
 ```
 ollama pull nomic-embed-text
 ollama pull llama3.2:3b-instruct-fp16